ritesh1337/Cerberus/README.md

 Cerberus is a layer 7 network stress testing tool that has a wide variety of normal and exotic attack vectors. <br>
 It's written in Python3 and is usable on all systems with Python installed.

+# Notes
+- Cloudflare bypass won't be added, since i can't get it to work anymore.
+If you want to add it, go ahead and open a pull request

 # Depencies
 - Python 3.6 or higher
 - Everything can be installed with the `setup.py` script: